Break through the noise with a conversation that builds trust.

 It all starts with your target personas—understanding who your buyers are, what questions they have, and what keeps them awake at night.
-I want to know them so I can empathize with what they feel when they see what your services and products can do for them.
+I want to know them so I can empathize with their feelings when they see what your services and products can do for them.

 3. Develop focus keywords.

 Your personas help us generate keywords for each stage in the buyer’s journey, followed by research to find the sweet spot between crushing competition and too little search traffic.

 With that research as my guide, I write in a way that persuades your audience to become customers and stay with you long after the first transaction.

 4. Write persuasively in the language your customers understand.

 I want to hear how you speak with clients when you have a quiet conversation with them about their needs.
 With that in mind, I write to fit your voice and culture.